highchair/artinruins-com/property-img/_To-DO.md

 * Gulf Station 2003-04 P4200772.JPG

 # Movies
 * Dumb and Dumber: South Water St in the opening.
 TF Green exterior 6:30 (of course, in the terminal, it's another airport.
 21m in, Big Blue Bug off the highway.
+While there is a rumor that the circular Gulf station served as a Bus terminal, I could not see that in the movie itself.
+Maybe a deleted scene?